Samwisebuze/senior-design/project-description.md

 ### Project Problem Statement

 > Primary school educators want to teach networking and security fundamentals to students in their classrooms.
-However, there is no practical way to emulate networks and their interactions.
+However, there is no practical way to emulate networks and the interactions between network nodes.

 ### Project Background Description

-Teachers would currently need to use virtual box or other VM software.
-These tools have a large capital investment, resource allocation issue, and a large learning curve to basic literacy.
+Teachers currently need to use VirtualBox or other VM software.
+These tools require a large capital investment, create resource allocation issues, and impose a large learning curve to basic literacy.
 These issues are prohibitive to teaching using local hardware.
-An alternative could be to use cloud VMs from cloud provides like AWS.
-This is not feasible for a classroom scale due to the cost of running multiple VMs small scale computing.
+One alternative is use cloud VMs from cloud providers like AWS, but this kind of solution is not feasible at a classroom scale due to the cost of running multiple VMs via small scale computing.

 ### Inadequacy of Current Solutions

-Limited solution exist today that are easily accessible to educators.
-Current tooling is uses outdated technology, highly complex user interfaces, and non-web based solutions.
+Limited solutions exist today that are easily accessible to educators.
+Current tooling uses outdated technology, highly complex user interfaces, and non-web based solutions.

 ### Background Skills and Interest